101 Tips in Selling Your Comic Book Collection

 If you want to play it safe, try looking for dealers online or in your area and schedule a meeting.
 There is one disadvantage here.
 Comic book dealers often purchase books for a low price as they resell them and obviously want a profit.
 Selling your comic books to dealers will save you from a lot of hustle and bustle and will save you precious time as well.

 25. Selling at a comic convention.

-Be on the lookout for comic book shows being displayed in cinemas or halls.
-New movie releases that are also comic books.
-People who watch comic movies would love comic books as well.
-You would definitely find buyers from those who have watched the show.
+Always stay alert for comic book shows being displayed in cinemas or halls.
+This also includes new movie releases that are also comic books.
+There is no denying that people who watch comic movies love comic books as well.
+There is a high chance that you would find buyers among those who have watched the show.

 26. When the deal is too good?
 Think twice.

-Certain platforms such as eBay give an algorithm bump for accepting offers.
-They do this because they want to promote sellers that actually sell stuff; Selling items makes eBay money.
+A few platforms such as eBay give an algorithm bump for accepting offers.
+Their purpose is to promote sellers who sell stuff; selling items makes eBay money.

 27. Handling your comic books with care.

 If you own a comic book, you might know this basic rule: the better the condition, the higher the value.
 Handling your book with care will ensure it remains in good condition, and you will be able to sell it at a great price.
 Keep this in mind: handle your book with care and try to maintain its pristine condition.
 Be gentle with it, turn the pages swiftly, and keep it away from any kind of moisture such as oil, food, or water.

 Before you touch a book, clean your hands as everybody has oily skin or even sweat, which can damage the fibers of a comic book.
 There is a long list of weird gross stuff that has been found on comic books, so make sure you wash your hands after as well.
 Wash your hands both before and after touching the comic books.

 28. Start with a great book in your collection.